 There are two mindsets I have when I go out to photograph the streets.
 Having one or the other mindset really dictates how I go about my photography, how much fun I’ll be having and possibly the type of photos I’ll end up with.
-Both of these approaches are based on feeling and mood that I’m in at the moment.
+Both of these approaches are based on feeling and state of mind at that particular moment in time.

 Clicking vs Seeing are two totally different approaches to photography.
 Both require different set of skills and mind set.
 I make the analogy that “Clicking” is like “Hunting” and “Seeing” is like “Fishing”.
 Here is why.

 In my opinion, clicking means you’re just snapping away.
 Clicking the shutter without much pre-determine processing other than what your natural instinct tells you (following your gut).
 You see something and you go ahead and press your shutter.
 Basically the “Shut up and Shoot” mentality.
 You are not worried whether or not it’s worthy of making a photo.
 You saw something interesting and your instincts took over any analytical pre-judgement.